 |Avg.
 Weight||136 lbs||112 lbs|

-Humans and Neanderthals had a common ancestor about 400,000 BCE.
-Humans did not evolve from Neanderthals, but both are the current evolution of a common ancestor.
-The two species interbred so if your definition of species is the traditional “individuals capable of exchanging genes”, interbreeding, then Neanderthals are not a separate species from modern humans.
+Humans and Neanderthals had a common ancestor about 400,000 BCE (current estimates range from 320,000 to 800,000 BCE).
+Humans did not evolve from Neanderthals, but both are the current evolution of a common ancestor tentatively identified as Homo Heidelbergensis.
+After the split, Homo Sapiens and Neanderthals interbred up to and as recently as 40,000 BCE.
 Through DNA testing we can identify DNA that came from interbreeding with Neanderthals.
 Neanderthals became extinct about 40,000 BCE.
 They built shelters, wore clothes, used tools, and spoke.
-We know that about .03% to 4% of the genes in modern humans is from Neanderthals.
-It is highest in East Asians, intermediate in Europeans, and lower in Southeast Asians.
+We know that about .03% to 4% of the genes in non-African modern humans is from Neanderthals.
+Neanderthal DNA in modern humans is the highest in East Asians, intermediate in Europeans, and lower in Southeast Asians.

-The common ancestor is tentatively identified as Homo Heidelbergensis which lived from about 600,000 to 200,000 BCE.
-The 400,000 BCE is the current best guess, but there is growing evidence the split could have come as far back as 500,000 BCE.
+The common ancestor tentatively identified as Homo Heidelbergensis lived from about 600,000 to 200,000 BCE.
+The 400,000 BCE documented here is just a reasonable guess.

 Long spears made hunting large animals more safe.
 The oldest wooden spears found so far were found in Germany and dates to circa 400,000 BCE.
 In fact, they are currently the oldest known wooden artifacts.
 The find included 3 wooden spears, stone tools, and the butchered remains of more than 10 horses.